Are you ready for the difference it makes when you are heard?

 • You want someone who won’t fix, judge, or explain—just listen

-• You need time to discover who you are and what you want
+• You need time to discover who you are and what you looking for

 • You’re sorting through complicated thoughts or emotions